DilanCF/CMSC412_notes/lecture/Lecture20.md

 ![Alt text](image-10.png)

-Using 3 cysles can be wasteful
+Using 3 cycles can be wasteful

-Causes interupt to CPU
+Causes interrupt to CPU

 ![Alt text](image-11.png)

 ![Alt text](image-12.png)

-Whenerva an interrupt occurs, how does computer know where to go?
+Whenever an interrupt occurs, how does computer know where to go?

 Stored in interrupt descriptor table